oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The use of decoy digests is RECOMMENDED when the number of claims (or the existence of particular claims) can be a side-channel disclosing information about otherwise undisclosed claims.
 In particular, if a claim in an SD-JWT is present only if a certain condition is met (e.g., a membership number is only contained if the End-User is a member of a group), the Issuer SHOULD add decoy digests when the condition is not met.

 Decoy digests increase the size of the SD-JWT.
 The number of decoy digests (or whether to use them at all) is a trade-off between the size of the SD-JWT and the privacy of the End-User's data.

-## Unlinkability

-Unlinkability is a property whereby adversaries are prevented from correlating credential presentations of the same user beyond the user's consent.
-Without unlinkability, an adversary might be able to learn more about the user than the user intended to disclose, for example:

- * Cooperating Verifiers might want to track users across services to build advertising profiles.
- * Issuers might want to track where users present their credentials to enable surveillance.
- * After a data breach at multiple Verifiers, publicly available information might allow linking identifiable information presented to Verifier A with originally anonymous information presented to Verifier B, therefore revealing the identities of users of Verifier B.

-The following types of unlinkability are considered here:

- * Presentation Unlinkability: A Verifier should not be able to link two presentations of the same credential.
- * Verifier/Verifier Unlinkability: Two colluding Verifiers should not be able to learn that they have received presentations of the same credential.
- * Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to know that a user presented the credential to a certain Verifier that is not behaving maliciously.
- * Issuer/Verifier Unlinkability (Colluding/Compromised Verifier): An Issuer of a
-   credential should not be able to tell that a user presented the credential to a certain Verifier, even if the Verifier colludes with the Issuer or becomes compromised and leaks stored credentials from presentations.

-In all cases, unlinkability is limited to cases where the disclosed claims do not contain information that directly or indirectly identifies the user.
-For example, when a taxpayer identification number is contained in the disclosed claims, the Issuer and Verifier can easily link the user's transactions.
-However, when the user only discloses a birthdate to one Verifier and a postal code to another Verifier, the two Verifiers should not be able to determine that they were interacting with the same user.

-Issuer/Verifier unlinkability with a colluding or compromised Verifier cannot be achieved in salted-hash based selective disclosure approaches, such as SD-JWT, as the issued credential with the Issuer's signature is directly presented to the Verifier, who can forward it to the Issuer.

-In considering Issuer/Verifier unlinkability, it is important to note the potential for an asymmetric power dynamic between Issuers and Verifiers.
-This dynamic can compel an otherwise honest Verifier into collusion.
-For example, a governmental Issuer might have the authority to mandate that a Verifier report back information about the credentials presented to it.
-Legal requirements could further enforce this, explicitly undermining Issuer/Verifier unlinkability.
-Similarly, a large service provider issuing credentials might implicitly pressure Verifiers into collusion by incentivizing participation in their larger ecosystem.
-Deployers of SD-JWT must be aware of these potential power dynamics, mitigate them as much as possible, and/or make the risks transparent to the End-User.

-Contrary to that, Issuer/Verifier unlinkability with an honest Verifier can generally be achieved.
-However, a callback from the Verifier to the Issuer, such as a revocation check, could potentially disclose information about the credential's usage to the Issuer.
-Where such callbacks are necessary, they MUST be executed in a manner that preserves privacy and does not disclose details about the credential to the Issuer.
-It is important to note that the timing of such requests could potentially serve as a side-channel.

-Verifier/Verifier unlinkability and presentation unlinkability can be achieved using batch issuance: A batch of credentials based on the same claims is issued to the Holder instead of just a single credential.
-The Holder can then use a different credential for each Verifier or even for each session with a Verifier.
-New key binding keys and salts MUST be used for each credential in the batch to ensure that the Verifiers cannot link the credentials using these values.
-Likewise, claims carrying time information, like `iat`, `exp`, and `nbf`, MUST either be randomized within a time period considered appropriate (e.g., randomize `iat` within the last 24 hours and calculate `exp` accordingly) or rounded (e.g., rounded down to the beginning of the day).

 ## Issuer Identifier